Coneriys/apache4/docs/content/reference/install-configuration/providers/hashicorp/nomad.md

 !!! tip "Constraints key limitations"

-    Note that `traefik.*` is a reserved label namespace for configuration and can not be used as a key for custom constraints.
+    Note that `apache4.*` is a reserved label namespace for configuration and can not be used as a key for custom constraints.

 ??? example "Constraints Expression Examples"